rafael-santiago/vigcrack/README.md

 ```
 *** The keyword was completely re-used 102 times before.
-    The keyword's letter at position #1 was used to encipher it.
+    The keyword's letter at position #1 was used to encrypt it.
     The effective keyword to encrypt the pattern was 'NVE'.

-*** Decryption attempts assuming that 'GCI' leads to 'THE'...
+*** Decrypt attempts assuming that 'GCI' leads to 'THE'...

 	K	C	P
 	__________________